andycroll/andycroll.com/_posts/2009/2009-06-18-setting-up-a-company-in-singapore-as-an-expat.markdown

 It's straightforward in theory but a bit rubbish in practice because you're dealing with government processes and a surprisingly inefficient consumer banking industry, but perhaps not worth $5,000 of your money to pay someone to do it for you.

 However if you are not already resident you're probably going to have to get in touch with an accountant.
-I recommend [this book](http://www.amazon.co.uk/gp/product/B00HMNP8IM?tag=deepcalmcom) for some startup help.